 We got beer after beer in here and Papa G was pretty pissed and yammering shite at me by the end of it.
 You know when you’ve been drinking and eating all day and you don’t really get drunk?
 That’s where I was at.
 I didn’t recognise any of the songs but it was all good music, to the heavier end of rock.
 The bar was very busy and there was one woman staffing the bar and collecting glasses and she didn’t bust a sweat.
 She had that shit DOWN.

 Unfortunately, I hadn’t expressed milk since the morning and we were starting to worry I might get blocked ducts if I pushed it any further so we decided to head back after a few.
-Just as well or we might have got hammered enough to take tat face up on his wares.

 We jumped on the train back to Wittenberg Platz with ideas to hit up the organic Curry Wurst stall opposite the station (these are everywhere).
 I’m not a fan of curry so I thought I wouldn’t like this.
 I was so wrong.
 We shared an organic curry wurst and chips (and bottle of water) for €8.
 It was sooooo good.
 I can see why it’s a thing.
 We contemplated going back out for more when back at the hotel.
 Another thing I’ll get again if we return to Berlin.

 On Sunday we had to head back to the airport for 10.30am so we didn’t have a lot of time.
 Our hotel was right next to the KaDeWe and Kudamm so we had planned to have a quick look around after breakfast and buy the kids something.